Using FEC Remote Authenticator

 The remote authentication workflow works as follows:

-Custodian (owner of the mailbox) downloads a copy of FEC Remote Authenticator from our website using the following link.
-The same link is also available on the Forensic Email Collector (FEC) user interface under the "Remote Authentication" menu for convenience.
+Custodian (owner of the mailbox) downloads a copy of FEC Remote Authenticator using the download link available on the Forensic Email Collector (FEC) user interface under the "Remote Authentication" menu.

 FEC Remote Authenticator is a single EXE file which does not require extraction, installation, administrative privileges or a license key.
-It does require—like the main FEC application—that the custodian's computer have .NET framework 4.6.1 installed.
-We found this to be the case in most modern computers. .NET Framework 4.6.1 can also be downloaded directly from Microsoft Download Center.
+It does require that the custodian's computer have .NET framework 4 installed.

 The custodian runs FEC Remote Authenticator and authenticates with Gmail using the same Gmail API workflow as FEC.
 FEC Remote Authenticator does not ask for the custodian's password; the password is provided directly to Gmail.
 If two-factor-authentication is enabled, the custodian can perform the two-factor-authentication via the Gmail web interface as usual.